Rook polynomial: Rooks problems

-To assess the effect of the imposed limitation "rooks must not attack each other", consider the problem without such limitation.
-In how many ways can eight rooks be placed on an 8 × 8 chessboard?
-This will be the total number of combinations of 8 rooks on 64 squares:
+One can assess the effect of the imposed limitation "rooks must not attack each other" by considering the problem without such limitation.
+The number of ways eight rooks be placed on an 8 × 8 chessboard is the total number of combinations of 8 rooks on 64 squares:

 Thus, the limitation "rooks must not attack each other" reduces the total number of allowable positions from combinations to permutations which is a factor of about 109,776.

 A number of problems from different spheres of human activity can be reduced to the rook problem by giving them a "rook formulation".
 As an example: A company must employ n workers on n different jobs and each job must be carried out only by one worker.
 In how many ways can this appointment be done?

 Let us put the workers on the ranks of the n × n chessboard, and the jobs − on the files.
 If worker i is appointed to job j, a rook is placed on the square where rank i crosses file j.
 Since each job is carried out only by one worker and each worker is appointed to only one job, all files and ranks will contain only one rook as a result of the arrangement of n rooks on the board, that is, the rooks do not attack each other.